-9. COMMUNAL AREAS
+9. Communal areas

-- 9.1 We will maintain the communal areas to a reasonable standard for the safety and well-being of you and your neighbours. - 9.2 You must not do anything that is detrimental to other people's enjoyment of the communal areas.
-It is not possible to list all such activities, but common examples are: - fly tipping; - leaving things there that obstruct access or are otherwise a hazard or danger; - carrying out car repairs (apart from occasional routine maintenance of your own vehicle); and - graffiti. - 9.3 If the communal areas include parking facilities you may use them for your private vehicles, provided that you do so responsibly and with consideration for your neighbours.
+- 9.1 We will maintain the communal areas to a standard necessary for health and safety only.
+But we can only deal with a hazard or danger if we have notice of it.
+It is your responsibility, jointly with other occupiers using the communal areas, to keep them clean and tidy. - 9.2 You must not do anything that is detrimental to other people's enjoyment of the communal areas.
+It is not possible to list all such activities, but common examples are: - fly tipping - leaving things there that obstruct access or are otherwise a hazard or danger - carrying out car repairs (apart from occasional routine maintenance of your own vehicle outside) - graffiti.

+9.3 If the communal areas include parking facilities you may use them for your private vehicles, provided that you do so responsibly and with consideration for your neighbours.
 Any cars that you park there must be roadworthy and display current road tax and parking permits if applicable.